How to Diagnose Problems with Trees in the Landscape

 decline in trees pamphlet

-a comprehensive resource that outlines the steps used for examining unhealthy trees.
+A comprehensive resource that outlines the steps used for examining unhealthy trees.

 Identifying Tree Problens

-Understanding Decline in Trees
+Understanding Decline in Trees (PDF)

-a resource that provides tips on identifying, preventing, and reducing the factors that lead to tree decline.
+A resource that provides tips on identifying, preventing, and reducing the factors that lead to tree decline.

-It outlines several potential causes of decline in trees, particularly those problems related to the planting site and environmental conditions.
+This publication outlines several potential causes of decline in trees, particularly those problems related to the planting site and environmental conditions.

-Help for Newly Planted Trees
+young tree with diebackHelp for Newly Planted Trees

-Learn about the many factors that could contribute to the decline or death of a newly planted tree in this article: Decline of Newly Planted Trees
+This article outlines the factors that could contribute to the decline or death of a newly planted tree and may be done to address them.

 Resources for Common Tree Problems